udaykumarchalla09-collab/Data-Analyst-Amazon-Sales-reports-/README.md

 •	Best and worst performing categories and subcategories This project demonstrates real-world data analyst workflow:
 ## Raw Data → Data Cleaning → SQL Analysis → Visualization

+## Business Questions Solved
+•	What is the Total Quantity?
+•	What is Total discount?
+•	What is Total profits?
+•	What is Total Ship cost?
+•	What is Total Sales?
+•	What is Most Popular categories
+•	What are the top 5 and bottom 5 categories